Gina Lollobrigida

-Luigia "Gina" Lollobrigida OMRI (4 July 1927 – 16 January 2023) was an Italian actress, photojournalist, artist and politician.
+Luigia "Gina" Lollobrigida OMRI (4 July 1927 – 16 January 2023) was an Italian actress, model, photojournalist, and sculptor.
 She was one of the highest-profile European actresses of the 1950s and 1960s, a period in which she was an international sex symbol.
-She was among the last surviving high-profile international actors from the Golden Age of Hollywood cinema.
+Dubbed "the most beautiful woman in the world", at the time of her death she was among the last surviving high-profile international actors from the Golden Age of Hollywood cinema.

 As her film career slowed, Lollobrigida established a second career as a photojournalist.
 In the 1970s she achieved a scoop by gaining access to Fidel Castro for an exclusive interview.

 Lollobrigida continued as an active supporter of Italian and Italian-American causes, particularly the National Italian American Foundation (NIAF).
 In 2008 she received the NIAF Lifetime Achievement Award at the Foundation's Anniversary Gala.
 In 2013, she sold her jewellery collection and donated the nearly US$5 million from the sale to benefit stem-cell therapy research.
 She won the Henrietta Award at the 18th Golden Globe Awards.
-According to Italian newspapers, Gina Lollobrigida’s estimated net worth at her death was $215 million.

 Youth

-Born Luigia Lollobrigida in Subiaco in Lazio (about 40 miles from Rome), she was the daughter of a furniture maker and his wife.
-Her three sisters were Giuliana (1924-2005), Maria (1929-1982), and Fernanda (1930–1978).
+Luigia Lollobrigida was born in Subiaco, Lazio, about 64 km from Rome, the daughter of a furniture maker and his wife.
+She had three sisters: Giuliana, Maria and Fernanda.
 After the end of World War II in 1945, the family moved to Rome, where Lollobrigida took singing lessons, did some modelling, and participated in several beauty contests, placing third in the 1947 Miss Italy contest.
-In 1946, she began appearing in Italian films in minor roles.